decentraland/documentation/content/creator/sdk7/projects/scene-metadata.md

 **Non-square scenes**

 The above commands all generate rectangular-shaped scenes.
 Decentraland scenes can have L shapes or other configurations.
-You can generate a larger square with `dcl coords` and then manually remove excess parcels from the `scene.json` file.
+You can generate a larger square with `npx update-parcels` and then manually remove excess parcels from the `scene.json` file.

 {{< hint warning >}}
 **📔 Note**:  The base parcel must be one of the parcels in the scene.